21 Jun Web Designer vs Web Developer: What is the Difference?

 Coined by developer types, devigner is the unofficial term used to refer to the guy/girl that develops but secretly wants to be a designer.
 You can be both, and be incredibly good at both.
 You just need to learn the code, and simply be awesome.
 Oh, and remember to charge the right rates.

 As we have seen, there’s only one big difference between web designers and web developers.
 The former works on aesthetics, and the latter on functionality.
 Both work towards the same goal; creating visually appealing, and usable websites or apps.
+What’s more, in today’s technology-driven world, web designers and web developers can leverage powerful tools and platforms to streamline their workflows and enhance collaboration.
+Tools like Azure DevOps monitoring Dashboard can facilitate efficient code management, automated deployments, and continuous integration, enabling web designers and developers to work seamlessly together and deliver visually appealing and functional websites or applications.

 The question of the hour is, which are you; a web designer or a web developer?